NickGrunert/master-thesis/modules/01_using_sam.typ

     ```

     #heading(depth: 5, numbering: none, bookmarked: false)[Color Channel Swaps]
-    While the original RGB data fails due to missing height information, the derived image may fail due to inaccuracies in the height data.
+    The original RGB data is rendered incomplete due to an absence of height information, and the derived image may itself be compromised by inaccuracies in the height data.
-    Some edges between segments may actually be better represented visually by the original RGB values.
+    It can be argued that certain segments may be more effectively represented visually by the original RGB values.
-    For example, two segments with similar derivatives next to each other that are actually at two different heights may be difficult to identify using only the derived image.
+    For instance, two segments with analogous derivatives that are adjacent to each other yet situated at different heights may prove challenging to discern through the utilisation of solely the derived image.
-    In RGB data, however, such edges are often very visible due to shadows or other colour changes.
+    In the context of RGB data, however, such transitions are frequently pronounced due to the presence of shadows or other chromatic variations.

-    To find a solution in merging the colour channel information with the spatial data of the derivative image, we will try to swap the colour channels of the original RGB data with the derivative image.
+    In order to identify a solution that involves the merging of the colour channel information with the spatial data of the derivative image, it is proposed that the colour channels of the original RGB data be swapped with the derivative's magnitude.
+    It should be noted that preliminary experiments were conducted in which two colour channels were substituted for the derivatives in the x and y directions.
+    Initial testing demonstrated an inability to convey any useful information to SAM.
+    Furthermore, a similar outcome was observed in images of a greyscale.

+    However, utilising the full range of methodologies available for combining the derivative image and the original three channels of the RGB data, it is possible to create three distinct images.
+    It is hypothesised that each of these will hold some spatial information as well as colour information, which may be promising in augmenting the input data for SAM.

     #heading(depth: 5, numbering: none, bookmarked: false)[Results]

+    // TODO

     #subpar.grid(
       columns: 5,
       gutter: 2mm,